 Condensation on windows — it’s a sight familiar to many New Zealanders over the colder months.
 Waking up to windows laden with beads of water and having to dry off sills and glass is the norm for many Kiwis, but what causes condensation?
 And why is condensation such an issue for Kiwi homes?

 There are many reasons your home could be experiencing condensation.
 Below you’ll find useful information to understand why it happens and some condensation tips so you can combat it over the winter season.

 Before you can begin tackling the issue of reducing it, it’s important to understand what causes condensation in the first place.
 So what is condensation and why does it mostly appear on your windows?

 Condensation is a process that occurs when warm, humid air comes into contact with a cool surface — often a window, though it can be walls.
 Because the air contains water vapour, when it hits the cold surface it converts to liquid, taking the form of the familiar water droplets.
 Warm air can hold more moisture than cold air, so when it condenses it becomes noticeable on windows and walls.

 An example of condensation is when you breathe warm air on a cool window or mirror.
 The result is the air condensing into tiny droplets of water which fog up the surface.

 The reason condensation is more prevalent during the winter months is because of the stark temperature difference between the cosy interior of your home (and warm air) and the coldness outside which chills your windows.

 While condensation can easily be seen on windows, the moisture can also be absorbed by your carpets, curtains, rugs and furnishings, which can leave them feeling damp.
 And, if damp is left to fester, it can cause mould and odour problems.
-New Zealand homes have a problem with dampness, with a 2015 BRANZ survey finding that nearly half of the homes surveyed had visible mould.

 What Causes Condensation?